 As sequels go, it’s not the best.
 But it’s certainly not the worst.
 (I think Halloween III has claimed that title.)
 It boasts the direction of Bill Condon, with Clive Barker as executive producer.
 It features scream queen Veronica Cartwright as Annie and Ethan‘s mother.
 I also like the New Orleans vibe; for me it feels natural for Candyman to be in a southern setting rather than an urban apartment complex.

 I appreciate that Candyman’s back story is expanded enough to give him a name (he’s Daniel, and his lover is Caroline), but I could definitely do without more flashbacks to him being tortured.
 I know the filmmakers are trying to say racism is bad, but it’s hard to watch a Black guy being executed by white folks for no particular reason besides that they’re assholes when it’s all over the news in real life.

-It follows fairly closely the logic of the original film, though Caroline’s mirror is kinda cheesy.
+It follows fairly closely the logic of the original film, though the whole Caroline’s mirror thing is kinda cheesy.
 The new storyline, though not extremely original (virtually every franchise horror movie has a heroine who finds out she’s related to the villain), is at least not a carbon copy of the first one.
 Give it a look if you’re in the mood for a goodish amount of gore and 1995 special effects—and the fine work of bee wranglers!